TFISOFT/TelegramQS/README.md

 Download - will download Telegram Portable from the official website.

-Session add #<Archive name.zip> - Will add the session and launch Telegram with this account.
+Session - Will add the session and launch Telegram with this account.